devnull-tools/soda/README.md

 ### parameter (parameter_name, description)

-Adds the given parameter to the help message.
-This is only a documentation feature and does not affect anything.
+Adds the given parameter to the help message and returns indicating if the parameter was given.

+    parameter "help" "Prints this help message" && {
+      usage
+    }

 ### import (namespace)